xXJSONDeruloXx/vklayer/README.md

    This will:
    - Configure CMake build system
-   - Compile all three layers
+   - Compile all four layers
    - Install to system-wide Vulkan layer directory
    - Generate proper manifest files